camptocamp/c2cciutils/README.md

     - Git attributes
     - That the timeout is present in the GitHub workflow files
     - That the stabilization version (get from the Security.md) are used everywhere it's needed
-  - Check the code style:
+  - Check the code style with [pre-commit](https://pre-commit.com):
-    - End of files
     - Black
     - Isort
     - Code spell
     - Prettier
+    - ...
   - Snyk tests
     - Test (never failed)
     - Code test (never failed, disabled by default)